This is a list of our current writers.

 You can see his ultrarunning stats here https://ultrasignup.com/results_participant.aspx?fname=Jason&lname=Boyle

 Jenn is exploring what California has to offer in the outdoors.

 Jenn moved to Southern California in February of 2008.
 Prior to her move she lived in Utah for 11 years and could name a slew of trails in the Wasatch Mountains.
 Moving to California took some adjustment.
 First off there is no snow at her new address.
 She can see it from her home on the mountain tops.
 But, it just seems so far away.
 Plus it is not the same as the bottomless Utah powder.

 Jenn had to find some outside activities close to her home in California and this is what she came up with: rollerblading on the beach path, walking at the beach, mountain biking with the Trail Angels (women’s biking group), road biking, and hiking.
 Now if Jenn wants to drive about 1 hour to 2 hours she can be backpacking, snowboarding, snowshoeing, and rock climbing.
 If she wants to she can go snowboarding in the morning and watch the sun set at the beach.
 Not too bad!

 Jenn has been hiking since 1997 and backpacking since 2004.
 She uses a double-wall tent for a shelter and tries to pack as light as possible.
 There are just some things she cannot give up in the backcountry.

-In 2012 Jenn has been completing one century ride per month on the road bike.
-Her first double century ride; the LA County Wheelmen’s Grand Tour- Lowland Route.
+In 2012 and 2013 Jenn has been completing at least one century ride per month on the road bike.
+Her first double century ride in 2012 was the L.A.
+County Wheelmen’s Grand Tour- Lowland Route.
 This was a challenge but she still managed to finish as the 1st female and 7th out of 182 riders.